orgua/TrampolinTurnen-Basis/docs/index.rst

-﻿..
+..
 Einführung ins Trampolinturnen documentation master file, created by sphinx-quickstart on Mon Sep  5 22:12:41 2022.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   You can adapt this file completely to your liking, but it should at least contain the root ``toctree`` directive.

 Einführung ins Trampolinturnen
 ================================